-To review for legality all proposed rules and regulations.
-To review the issuance of bond and temporary notes for legality and sufficiency of associated transcripts of proceedings.
-To review contracts affecting state property, including deeds, easements, leases and special assessments.
-To review interlocal agreements submitted by local units of government.
+Review for legality all proposed rules and regulations.
+Review the issuance of bonds and temporary notes for legality and sufficiency of associated transcripts of proceedings.
+Review contracts affecting state property, including deeds, easements, leases and special assessments.
+Review interlocal agreements submitted by local units of government.
 K.S.A.
-77-420, 10-108, 12-3425, 75-3743, 74-3264, 75-2131, 122904 and others.
+77-420, 10-108, 12-3425, 75-3743, 74-3264, 75-2131, 12-2904 and others.